Girl Scouts of the USA: Age levels

-On October 1, 2008, all levels were renamed to have "Girl Scout" as the beginning of their name, e.g., Girl Scout Brownies instead of Brownie Girl Scouts, and all levels are by grade only instead of by age or grade.
-A new level, Girl Scout Ambassadors, was created for girls in grades 11 and 12 (around 16 to 18 years old), with Girl Scout Seniors to be only in ninth and tenth grade (around 14 to 16 years old), and sixth grade girls were reclassified from the Junior level to Cadette to conform with school grade levels.
-(By this time, sixth grade was considered a middle school rather than an elementary school grade.)
-The new levels were tried in approximately six councils in spring 2008 and were put to use nationally after October 1, 2008.
+On October 1, 2008, all levels were renamed to begin with "Girl Scout" (e.g., Girl Scout Brownies instead of Brownie Girl Scouts).
+Additionally, levels were changed to an exclusively grade-based system, A new level, Girl Scout Ambassadors, was created for girls in grades 11 and 12.
+Sixth grade girls were reclassified from Junior level to Cadette level in order to conform with the broad reclassification of 6th grade as a middle school grade.
+The new levels were tested in approximately six councils during the spring of 2008 and were instituted nationally after October 1, 2008.

+As of 2024, Girl Scouts can begin in kindergarten and join all the way through 12th grade.
+The age divisions are Daisies (kindergarten and 1st grade), Brownies (2nd and 3rd grade), Juniors (4th and 5th grade), Cadettes (6th through 8th grade), Seniors (9th and 10th grade), and Ambassadors (11th and 12th grade).

-Although troop membership has always and is still the most common way to participate in Girl Scouting, girls who do not have a local troop, or who do not desire or have the time to participate in traditional troop activities, can still sign up as individual Girl Scouts.
-Individual Girls Scouts were known in the early years of Girl Scouting as Lone Scouts and later as Juliettes; they attend activities independently and work individually on badges and awards.
-In 2001, Stefanie Argus, an eighth-grade student, created Juliettes, an official designation for independent Girls Scouts, as her Silver Award Project.
-"I wanted to create something to tell other girls who left their troops they belong to the Girl Scouts," Argus said.
+Although troop membership is the most common way to participate in Girl Scouting, girls who do not have a local troop, or those who are unable or unwilling to participate in their local troop, can still sign up as individual Girl Scouts.
+Individual Girl Scouts were known in the early years of Girl Scouting as Lone Scouts and later as Juliettes; they attend activities independently and work individually on badges and awards.
 In 2015–2016, the term Juliette was phased out at the national level, in favor of the term Independent Girl Scouts, although some councils still use the term Juliette.

 Mariner Scouts

 The 20th National Council of GSUSA launched the Mariner Girl Scout program in October 1934.
 Similar to the Boy Scouts of America's Sea Scouting, the program was designed for older Girl Scouts interested in outdoor water-based activities.
-By the end of 1934, 12 Mariner ships were registered and the first two handbooks, Launching a Girl Scout Mariner Ship and Charting the Course of a Girl Scout Mariner Ship, were published.
+By the end of 1934, 12 Mariner ships were registered and the first two handbooks, launching a Girl Scout Mariner Ship and Charting the Course of a Girl Scout Mariner Ship, were published.
 The Mariner Girl Scout program remains active but in a smaller form; most girls have instead joined Sea Scouting, which has been coed since 1971.

 Special programs

-There are programs for girls in very unusual situations that make it difficult for them to participate in the standard given programs.
+Programs are available for girls in specific circumstances that may make it difficult for them to participate in standard programs.
 The Girl Scouts "Beyond Bars program" helps daughters of incarcerated mothers connect with their mothers and helps mothers participate in Girl Scout activities.
 Another program, Girl Scouting in Detention Centers, allows girls who are themselves in detention centers to participate in Scouting.
 Other initiatives try to help girls in rural areas or in public housing.
-There are also programs for American girls living overseas.
+There are also programs for American girls living overseas, and girls whose families are experiencing homelessness or are living in temporary housing.